 In China, the annual revenue for luxury watches should reach 10 billion USD in 2021.
 The annual growth should almost reach 6% for the coming year.
 For a couple of years now, China is the el dorado for luxury watches brands.
 Chinese have a great taste for materials and are always looking for unique designs.
 Even the Watch & Wonders Show 2021, which will take place virtually worldwide will benefit from an exhibition place in Shanghai to enable press, retailers, experts, and VIP clients to discover it physically.
 Today, the top brands with higher brand awareness in China are Rolex, Cartier, Omega, Longines, and Bvlgari.
 Most Chinese prefer to purchase Swiss luxury watch brands since it is proof of quality for them.
 Craftmanship, brand, and design are the most important criteria before purchasing a luxury watch.
 Chinese will always favor a simple everyday watch compared to an overly complicated design with tons of jewels.

 In 2021, the keyword for jewelry watches is timeless.
 Luxury brands need to embrace Chinese preferences for elegance over time.
 Indeed, 50% of people wear a watch to bring out their personal taste and image.
 It is not about convenience, but about social status.
 In such a case, the branding will be as important as the design since brands will need to prove to their Chinese consumers they discover a timeless piece.
 But in China, timeless does not mean boring.
 In the meantime, the Chinese will look for watches that embed Chinese elements in the design or limited edition in partnership with local influencers.
 The limited-edition L.U.C QF Jubilee proposed by Chopard in April 2021 is only counting 25 models.
-Such a limited production is key to seduce and engage with Chinese luxury shoppers who could sell it out in only a couple of minutes.
+Such a limited production is key to seducing and engaging with Chinese luxury shoppers who could sell it out in only a couple of minutes.

 Again, the Chinese market is vastly different from the West.
 We often have the image of a man who will purchase his first luxury watch at the age of 40.
 In China, luxury watches are bought earlier as the main consumer segment is men aged between 25 and 40.
 Since Millennials work hard, they want to pursue a happy life and a luxury watch is definitely a symbol of personal success.
 Do not ignore this segment and engage with young watch lovers through short-form video platforms like Douyin or live streaming.
 Dare to target younger generations if you want to gain market shares and higher sales.

-Fragrances & Cosmetics
+High-end Fragrances & Cosmetics

 In China, luxury cosmetics should reach annual revenue of 4 billion USD in 2021.
 The expected annual growth of the category is about 8% for the coming year.
 After the global pandemic, fragrance and cosmetics faced a worldwide crisis.
 Sales are dropping in Europe, the Americas, and the Middle East.
 The only growing market with massive sales opportunities is Asia thanks to Korea, Japan, and obviously China.
 Makeup and skincare are the best-selling categories among cosmetics.
 Compared to other countries over the globe, China is not the best market to market fragrances.
 For a brand looking for selling opportunities in China, it is necessary to favor floral and light scents.
 Today, the top best-known cosmetics brands in China are Chanel, Estée Lauder, Dior, Lancôme, and Shiseido.
 Chinese consumers give importance to effects and ingredients over any other criteria.